 Stage 1: Identify an area for improvement.
 Using the WJP Rule of Law Index, individuals can identify areas where the rule of law needs improvement in the country in which they live or work.

 Stage 2: Create an initiative to improve the rule of law.
 Individuals begin to create ideas to address the challenge.
 This process may be done with individuals from different sectors or countries in order to encourage diverse perspectives, or it may be created independently.
 A complete proposal is then submitted to the WJP for consideration for incubation support.

 Stage 3: WJP selects initiatives to receive support.
 Once all proposals are received, a selection process begins using established criteria.
 Grantees are chosen by a Selection Panel which changes each year.

 Stage 4: WJP provides support to selected initiatives.
 Once an initiative is selected, the WJP works with the program implementers to identify where support is most needed to make the initiative successful.

 Applying for the World Justice Challenge

 The World Justice Challenge is open to all individuals, organizations, and entities from any country.
 Each year, approximately 10 - 15 grantees are selected by a Selection Panel using the criteria listed in the application.
-Please note that the 2014 competition is now closed; stay tuned for announcements about the next competition.
+Please note that the competition is currently closed; sign up for our announcements to be alerted about the next round of competition.

 Documenting and Sharing Ideas: WJP's Program Library